-Have you been to the new mini-Las Vegas in Downtown Detroit?
-It's called Townhouse, and it's quite the dining experience, right down to the neon and the highly conscious Detroit theme, which is handy in case you ever forget what city you're in.
-If you thought this new location would be anything at all like the old Birmingham spot, you were so, so, sooooooooooo wrong.
-One thing the two locations do have in common, though, is the much-applauded Townhouse Burger: 10oz of a proprietary blend of 28-day-aged steak cuts, prepared daily and hand-pattied to order, served on an "authentic Plugra butter brioche bun" (psst, that’s a fancy European-style butter), and topped with bourbon-glazed onions and aged white cheddar.
+While we’re still waiting for Prime + Proper to open, the Heirloom Hospitality Group’s two Townhouse locations are still impressing critics and diners alike.
+Though they're owned and operated by the same team, the Detroit and Birmingham locations tout vastly different aesthetics and menus.
+One thing the two locations do have in common, though, is the much-applauded Townhouse Burger: 10 ounces of a proprietary blend of 28-day-aged steak cuts, prepared daily and hand-pattied to order, served on an "authentic Plugra butter brioche bun" (that’s a fancy European-style butter), and topped with bourbon-glazed onions and aged white Cheddar.
 It just sounds sexy, you know?
 Plus, THAT PATIO.

 Rochester Tap RoomAddress and Info

-There's a new beer bar in Rochester, and it's worth your precious time to visit.
+This beer bar in Rochester is well worth your precious time to visit.
 With 60 taps -- the most in Oakland County -- the beer selection has a lot of love for Michigan and keeps it interesting with an ever-changing lineup of unique, hard-to-find beers from Michigan and all over the world.
-A beer program like this deserves a thoughtful gastropub menu that goes beyond standard bar fare, and chef Travis Waynick delivers, especially on the signature Taproom burger: a half-pound Angus patty with aged cheddar, house bacon, stout mustard, and sweet & spicy pickles on an artisan baked roll.
+A beer program like this deserves a thoughtful gastropub menu that goes beyond standard bar fare, highlighted by items like Brussels sprout poutine and chicken & waffles.
+Even still, the signature Tap Room burger steals the show, made with a half-pound Angus patty, aged Cheddar, house bacon, stout mustard, and sweet & spicy pickles on an artisan baked roll.

 Jolly PumpkinAddress and Info